 Make 72-Hour Kits

 I printed these on cardstock and placed them in page protectors.
-This way I never have to look again what is in each of our 72-Hour Kits outer plastic bags (Mark and my kits) that keep our kits dust free.
+This way I never have to look again at what is in each of our 72-Hour Kits outer plastic bags (Mark and my kits) that keep our kits dust-free.
 Large Storage Bags and Medium Storage Bags

 Make 72-Hour Kits Updated

 Personal unit: shampoo, toothbrush, toothpaste, razor, shave gel, bar of soap, liquid soap, sewing kit & lip balm

 Basic unit: LED flashlight, batteries or a solar flashlight, poncho, paper, pencil, water purification tablets, garbage bags